-Again without loss of generality, let's consider the value computed by each one of those possible Turning machines when the external storage is initially all zeros.
+Again without loss of generality, let’s consider the value computed by each one of those possible Turning machines when the external storage is initially all zeros.
 When given that starting configuration, each of those Turing machines either runs for some number of steps and then halts with the result, or it runs forever.
-Let's ignore the ones that run forever.
-Of the ones that are left, the ones that terminate, one of them must run the longest.3 That is, one of those machines that halts must have the largest number of steps taken before entering the halting state.
+Let’s ignore the ones that run forever.
+Of the ones that are left, the ones that terminate, one of them must run the longest.[3.
+Of course, there could be a tie for longest, but that doesn't matter.]
+That is, one of those machines that halts must have the largest number of steps taken before entering the halting state.

 We therefore can come up with a function S that goes from integers to integers.
 The function S takes in n, the number of bits in the Turing Machine internal state, and gives you back the largest number of steps any of the possible n-bit Turing Machines that halts takes to halt.
 That is, S takes in the number of bits of internal storage and gives you back the amount of time you have to wait for the longest-running of the n-bit machines that actually terminates, when it is started with empty external storage.